ahmed7am1d/socialchain/socialchain.web3/README.md

   ##### E- Function to like a post
   > Note: Only allowed users (registered + active) are able to call this function
   > Note: Only active posts should be liked in the contract
-  > Note: the post should not be liked already by the same user,
+  > Note: the post should not be liked already by the same user
   ```
   function likePost(uint _postId) public onlyAllowedUser(msg.sender) onlyActivePost(_postId) {
         //[1]- The post should not be liked already by the specfic user (should return false)